open-telemetry/oteps/text/trace/0170-sampling-probability.md

 recognizing Spans with unknown adjusted count when the new field is unset.
 Thus, the 0 value shall mean unknown adjusted count.

-The OTEP 168 proposal for propagating head sampling probability uses 6 bits of information, with 63 ordinary values and one zero value.
+The OTEP 168 proposal for _propagating_ head sampling probability uses 6 bits of information, with 62 ordinary values, one zero value, and a single unused value.

 Here, we propose a biased encoding for head sampling probability equal to 1 plus the `P` value as proposed in OTEP 168.
-The proposed span field, a biased base-2 logarithm of the adjusted count, is named simply `log_head_adjusted_count` and requires 7 bits of information:
+The proposed span field, a biased base-2 logarithm of the adjusted count, is named simply `log_head_adjusted_count` and still requires 6 bits of information.

 | Value | Head Adjusted Count |
 | ----- | ---------------- |